Topend Sports Logo

 Greatest Sporting Achievements

 Norm Smith helped Melbourne to four premierships, in 1939 to 1941 and 1948.
 He captained the club for three seasons.
-He won two Keith ‘Bluey’ Truscott Medalist and Melbourne winning Team of the Century when he was the full-forward.
+He won two Keith ‘Bluey’ Truscott Medals and was named in the Melbourne Team of the Century as full-forward.
 As a coach, he helped his clubs to six premierships – 1955 to 1957, 1959, 1960 and 1964.
-His team won AFL Team of the Century and Melbourne won Team of the Century when he coached the club.
 Smith was inducted into the Australian Football Hall of Fame and Melbourne Hall of Fame with both having a legend status.
 The Norm Smith Medal was named in his honor.
 It was instituted in 1979 and the award is for the best player in the Grand Final.

 Why Was He So Good?